mattdy/MMM-Tesla/README.md

 | data-time | How long ago the data was collected by TeslaFi |

 * Some fields (charge-time, charge-added) are only enabled if the vehicle is plugged in
 * The temperature field may not be populated if you use TeslaFi's sleep mode, which will stop this row from showing entirely.
-You may need to use `apiQuery: "lastGoodTemp"` if this fails to show
+You may need to use `apiQuery: "&command=lastGoodTemp"` if this fails to show

 ## Future work